What is a fringe festival?

 How Can I Participate in Fringe?

 Easy.
-To become a Fringe artist, apply through this website during open submission period (April 1 - 30, 2017).
-Those applications are sent via the Fringe directly to each venue to which a show was interested in performing.
+To become a Fringe artist, apply through this website during open submission period (March 1 - April 15).
+Those applications are sent via the Fringe directly to each venue a show is interested in.
 The venues then program their own lineups by working with the artists directly.
-The 2017 submissions are now closed.
-See you at Fringe 6 in September.
+See you at Fringe 8 in September 10-21, 2019.

-To become a Fringe volunteer, just head over here to sign up: rochesterfringe.com/volunteer.
+To become a Fringe volunteer, check back at rochesterfringe.com/volunteer in late June.
 You can qualify for a Fringe t-shirt and free tickets.
 NICE.

 Information about applying to be a Fringe street performer or busker will be posted in the near future, so be sure to check back.
 Often.
 Impatient?
 Go: email@example.com

 What Does the Fringe Do?